TymekDev/dotfiles/README.md

 ## Setup
-**NOTE:** I follow Nixpkgs 21.11 channel and a respective home-manager
 1. [Install Nix]
 1. [Install Home Manager]
 1. [Install nixGL] - non-Nix drivers are not recognized by Nix [kitty], see [#80936]